wojciechpolak/glifestream/docs/ARCHITECTURE.md

   that no `Media` row, entry or owner template mentions.
 Removing them is up to the owner.

+## The page script

+The browser code lives in `frontend/src/`, outside the Python layers.
+`npm run build` bundles `main.ts` with esbuild into `glifestream/static/js/dist/glifestream.js`, which is not in Git, and django-pipeline appends it to jQuery and fancyBox in its `main` bundle.
+Most of the code is still `legacy.js`, the jQuery script as it was; it moves into TypeScript modules one piece at a time.
+TypeScript 7 (`npm run typecheck`) only checks the types; esbuild strips them, so the build does not depend on the checker.

+- Templates hand the script its data in the globals `settings`, `stream_data` and `gettext_msg`.
+A deployment customizes it through `user-scripts.js`, with the globals listed in `glifestream/tests/e2e/test_js_extension_points.py`, and that list is the contract a rewrite keeps.
+- Pipeline leaves a missing file out of a bundle without an error, so the system check `glifestream.E001` stops `runserver` and `collectstatic` when a bundle source, the built script included, cannot be found.
+- The Playwright tests in `glifestream/tests/e2e/test_js_*.py` describe what the page does and sends, not how.
+Vitest tests sit next to the modules as `*.test.ts`. `GLS_E2E_JS_COVERAGE=1` reports which functions the browser tests never call, traced back to `frontend/src` through the source map.

 ## Adding things

 - **A provider**: add a module under `apis/` that extends `BaseService`, yields